 1/3 cupbrown sugar

 Scoop squash out of shell and remove seeds.
 Mash or process in food processor.

-Mix all ingredients in large bowl and beat until smooth.
+Mix all filling ingredients (not streusel ingredients) in large bowl and beat until smooth.

 Pour into 7" wide, deep casserole and bake one-half hour at 350 degrees.
 (To ensure even cooking, put casserole in larger shallow pan with an inch of water.)